Barberton station (Erie Railroad): Restoration

 The Barberton Historical Society was founded in 1965.
 In late 2012, it began a fund-raising campaign to acquire the depot and restore it as a visitors center and office for the historical society's use.
 It is reported that one individual donated $5,000, and the Barberton Community Foundation contributed a further $8,500.

 The depot has now been fully restored by the Barberton Historical Society.
 It is painted in the original Erie color scheme of dark forest green and light sea foam green, with red accents.
 Although the depot no longer sees a passenger service, it has seen adaptive reuse.
 From 2016 to 2021, the building housed a restaurant and ice cream shop under the name of The Erie Depot.
 The Erie Depot served a variety of sandwiches, premium ice cream, and Italian Ice.
-Beginning in 2022, the building will house a coffee shop called the Anna Bean Coffee Company.
+Since 2022, the building has housed a coffee shop called the Anna Bean Coffee Company.